 When we think of ramps for dogs, probably the first thing that springs to mind would be a car ramp.
 We have all packed the family pooch into our automobile on a regular basis and it often involves lifting, scooping, persuading, pushing, pulling, asking or pleading with the stubborn canine to get them safely into the car.
 Before we talk about the many benefits of a good ramp, let’s also consider for a moment the many different uses of a good ramp.

-A ramp that allows your dog, big or small to climb into your car, truck or van with ease is the first use that you would probably think of.
+A ramp that allows your dog, big or small to climb into your car, truck, van or caravan with ease is the first use that you would probably think of.
 Inside your house, how easily does your dog get around?
 How often do you find yourself helping your pooch or watching them negotiate steps a little more slowly than they used to?
 Stairs can be a challenge for people and dogs alike.
 It might even be just the one or two steps between levels in your house or the steps out to the back garden?
 How about steps leading into your house?
 As we all get older, those steps become more daunting.

 Staying indoors for a moment, we know that you let your best friend onto the bed at night and the couch during the day.
 Can you look us in the eye and tell us you don’t?
 Everyone loves a snuggle, and your dog will try all day long to jump onto the bed or couch with you.
 A ramp or set of appropriately sized portable steps will help them get up.